hariscodes/idealloc-blog/content/posts/novelty-is-not-statistically-significant.md

 I reran all my prompt through all these models several times each, and all of them got the correct answer at least once.
 Which answer they selected seemed totally random; if you ran them repeatedly to find the correct answer based on a distribution of responses from each model, it still wouldn't have worked, and if you were using their APIs you probably would have burned a lot of tokens.
-Every single time LLMs answer something correctly, it's important to understand that they have performed a mechanically-equivalent act to accidentally stumbling upon that answer.
+Every single time LLMs answer something correctly, it's important to understand that they have performed a mechanically-equivalent act to responding with the first answer that looks right.

 The fundamental issue, however, is that an average, word-problem-loving middle schooler could figure this out, even if they don't know who Mickey Mantle is, as long as they focus on value as a proxy for rarity.
 It's not even particularly novel or interesting.
 LLMs, however, seem to be pretty